DavidCWebs/staff-area/readme.md

 ~~~

 `wp_loaded` should guarantee that sidebar is registered after theme sidebars.
-Latest hook you can (reliably use to register sidebar)[http://wordpress.stackexchange.com/questions/2553/how-to-register-sidebar-without-messing-up-the-order].
+[Latest hook you can reliably use to register sidebar](http://wordpress.stackexchange.com/questions/2553/how-to-register-sidebar-without-messing-up-the-order).

 ###Body Class
 The class "staff-area" is added to the body class - by hooking into the WP `body_class` filter.